chenmiaomiao/leonardsusskind/generated_course_notes/supplementary/quantum_entanglement/2006_fall_part_1/chapters/lecture_06/figures_markdown.md

 # Figure Notes
 ## Image Inventory
+- lecture_06_figure_07.png: An unobstructed close view of \(\sum_n|n\rangle\langle n|=I\).
+- lecture_06_figure_08.png: The intersecting-subspace sketch beside the commuting-projector product.
+- lecture_06_figure_09.png: The Bell inequality and three columns of analyzer projectors.
+- lecture_06_figure_10.png: The finite position lattice beside the linear evolution rules \(A\to A'\) and \(B\to B'\).
+- lecture_06_figure_11.png: The screen amplitude and its direct, conjugate, and cross terms.
+- lecture_06_figure_12.png: The slit alternatives correlated with up and down detector records.
+- lecture_06_figure_13.png: Both path evolutions and their final entangled screen state.
+- lecture_06_figure_14.png: Overlapping environmental wave packets used to explain partial path information.
 - `lecture_06_figure_02.png`: A mostly blank whiteboard with a compact blue three-vector sketch in the upper-right region.
 One arrow is horizontal to the right, one is diagonal upward to the right, and a third shorter mark/vector sits near the upper-left side of the sketch.
 Susskind stands in front of the board but does not cover the main lines.
 - `lecture_06_figure_03.png`: A clean equation board for basis vectors and expansion coefficients.
 At top left is a basis ket, in the middle an orthonormality relation, and below an expansion of an arbitrary state in the basis.
 A partial note at upper right indicates the index range.
 - `lecture_06_figure_04.png`: A sparse board showing two two-spin basis states written side by side, separated by a comma.
 The left ket is slightly smudged but still readable in substance; the right ket is clearer.